Felipe Gozon

-Chairman and Adviser of GMA Network Inc.
+Chairman and Adviser of GMA Network, Inc.

 Felipe Enrique "Henry" Lapuz Gozon (born December 8, 1939), is a Filipino lawyer, business executive, and the current chairman and adviser of the board of GMA Network Inc., one of the largest media conglomerate in the Philippines.

-A lawyer by profession, the Yale-educated Gozon is seen as the network executive who has successfully turned-around GMA from its state as one of the leading television networks in the Philippines to its current stature, at some point toppling the long-dominant ABS-CBN in 1997 and 2004 from their nationwide stronghold until today in the Mega Manila ratings.
-Under his watch, the network has also experienced stability in terms of revenues, mostly from advertising and other revenue sources.
+A lawyer by profession, the Yale-educated Gozon led GMA to become the ratings-leading television and digital network in the Philippines beginning in 2004, surpassing the ratings of its closest competitor, the long-dominant ABS-CBN network.
+During Gozon's tenure as chairman, the network has also experienced stability in terms of revenues, mostly from advertising and other revenue sources.

 On December 31, 2023, Gozon retired his post as the CEO of GMA; Gilberto R. Duavit, Jr., the company's president and COO took over his position on January 1, 2024.
 Gozon retains his position as Chairman of the Board and Adviser.

 Early and personal life

 Felipe Enrique "Henry" Lapuz Gozon was born December 8, 1939.
 His parents were Benjamin M. Gozon and Carolina S. Lapuz.
 She graduated from the UP College of Pharmacy and founded Dalisay Patis.
 His siblings are Ben, Kay Jimenez and Florencia Tarriela, first Philippine National Bank woman Chair.
 Their father was appointed Bureau of Mines Director and served as Secretary of Agriculture in 1962.

 Gozon is married to Teresa "Tessie".
 They have three children including Anna Teresa M. Gozon-Valdes, Philip Gozon and Maritess Gozon-Viterbo.

 He attended his primary education at Malabon Elementary School in Malabon, Rizal and Union Elementary School in Malate, Manila.

 He attended his secondary education at UP Preparatory High School.